iAmMe27/Tahrovin/README.md

   * RAM: 16GB of DDR4
   * GPU: GTX 1080 *or the AMD equivalent with at least 6GB of VRAM*

-You will need at least `101GB` of disk space on an SSD for the installation.
-For the downloads, you will need an extra `40GB`.
+You will need at least `120GB` of disk space on an SSD for the installation.
+For the downloads, you will need an extra `45GB`.
 It doesn't have to be an NVMe SSD, but a HDD of any kind will make the list painfully unplayable.

 ### Accounts
 In terms of accounts you will need:
   * Nexus Premium Account
   * LoversLab Account
+  * VectorPlexus Account

 Whilst you don't *need* a Nexus premium account to install the modlist, you'll have a considerably better time of it if you do.